fakeneuron/CalenBooker/README.md

    - URL generation added to `ScheduleMeeting.js` (e.g., `/meeting-confirmation/<id>`).
    - `MeetingConfirmation.js` displays meeting and business details with calendar integration (`.ics`, Google Calendar, Outlook) using manual `.ics` file generation, removing dependency on `ics` library to resolve `runes` error.
    - Removed unused `ics` and `runes` dependencies from `frontend/package.json`.
+   - Added check in `ScheduleMeeting.js` to require a completed `business_profile` before scheduling, prompting users to complete it at `/business-profile` if missing.

 6. **Deployment**:
    - Built and deployed frontend to Netlify, redirected to https://delparte.com with HTTPS enabled.